Al-Ma'mun: Scientific efforts and personality

 Al-Ma'mun conducted several astronomical and geological operations.
 To support his scientific efforts, al-Ma'mun built the first observatory in round city of Baghdad and subsequent observatories were built in other Abbasid cities.
 Al-Ma'mun was assisted by several geographer, astronomer and mathematicians from the House of Wisdom.
 One of these scholars was Sind ibn 'Alī, a Jewish convert to Islam who contributed to early Islamic astronomy.
 He participated in translating and adapting Indian astronomical tables into what became known as the Zīj al-Sindhind, and was also credited with constructing astronomical instruments and possibly overseeing the building of a kanīsa, interpreted by some sources as either an observatory or a synagogue.

 Around 830 CE, al-Ma'mun commissioned a group of astronomers and geographers to measure the arc from Tadmur (Palmyra) to Raqqa.
 They found that the two cities were separated by one degree of latitude and the corresponding meridian arc distance was 66 2/3 Arab miles and thus they calculated the circumference of the Earth.
 This calculation attempt was to achieve the measurement of al-Ma'mun's arc.
 Using these measurements, they managed to get the circumference of the Earth to be 40,007 km.
 This calculation is one of the most accurate medieval calculations, the result of which is close to the modern calculation of the Earth's circumference.

+The Sirr al-asrār (text purported to be by Aristotle for his pupil Alexander) is said to have been translated from Greek to Arabic by Youhanna (Yahya) ibn al-Batriq at the court of the caliph al-Ma'mun, but it may also have been directly written in Arabic.
+The manuscript contains ten discourses about kingship, government and the military.